 - Each paper presentation will be 12-15 minutes in length.

 - Each paper should have been previously submitted in an English course.
 The abstract should identify the course for which the paper was originally written.

-Poster content should be printed in landscape format as a single printed display to be attached to the tri-fold board.
-Wide-format printers are available in many departments capable of printing 36 inches x 48 inches.
-Please remember that room should be left in the e-file for margins.
-It is recommended that only white backgrounds be used to avoid excessive use of inks.
+- Poster content should be developed in landscape format.
 An example poster template is available here.
 Only the 36 inches x 48 inches (landscape) template would be appropriate for the poster used for this event.

 - Submit an Abstract

 Abstract submission portal (The abstract submission portal has closed.)